viastopshate/CIS3500ProjectGroup18/README.md

 ### Landing Page

 - The landing page provides an overview of your website usage statistics and allows you to customize your Chromagotchi.
-- Keep in mind that opening new tabs will decrease your Chromagotchi's health, encouraging you to manage your tabs effectively.
+- Keep in mind that opening new tabs that are not starred will decrease your Chromagotchi's health, encouraging you to manage your tabs effectively.
+On the other hand, using tabs that are starred will boost health, incentivizing users to stay on task.
 - - Screenshot of Landing Page:
 - <img width="1385" alt="Screen Shot 2024-05-13 at 11 59 55 AM" src="https://github.com/viastopshate/CIS3500ProjectGroup18/assets/108373760/f64cea0e-a2ca-4fde-9610-629188ceec08">